chris-zen/kiro-synth/README.md

 - [x] Controlling parameters from a Druid UI
 - [x] Modulation of parameters through a modulation matrix
 - [x] The modulation matrix can be tuned from the UI
-- [ ] UI feedback for the modulations
+- [x] UI feedback for the modulations
-- [ ] UI feedback for the CPU usage
+- [ ] UI feedback for the number of voices
 - [ ] UI feedback for the output levels
 - [ ] Improve the program with more blocks (add one more EG and LFO)
 - [ ] Improve the program graph to include global oscillators parameters